Forthcoming events – please join us, everyone very welcome!

 This project was established in late 2006 and did much good work over the years.
 In early 2013 the group decided they should merge with a Macclesfield group ‘go-lo’ who took over the re-development of the toilet block at the bottom of Shrigley Road, having been able to obtain the resources necessary to carry out the work.
 Unfortunately the government changed their mind about Eco funding and withdrew the monies allocated to this project and so, regrettably, the group has now folded.
 Subsequently, Turner’s Lodge, as it is now known, was taken over by the Bollington Initiative Trust who re-furbished the building and let it out to a local business.

 We are taking a closer interest in the changes that take place in the four Conservation Areas (CA) in Bollington.
 These are described in full on separate pages.

 We were very pleased that Cllr Ken Edwards (Bollington Town Council) supported the society with the specific responsibility for Conservation Areas, and he continues this support now that he is chairman of the Civic Society.
 One of his primary interests is in establishing a further CA at Lowerhouse and discussions took place with the old Macclesfield BC and with Cheshire East Council, but obtained no support.
-However, in 2017 we were advised that CEC would support a change to Bollington Cross CA to add Lowerhouse to that CA, and talks are progressing to determine the exact area for protection.
+However, in 2017 we were advised that CEC would support a change to Bollington Cross CA to add Lowerhouse to that CA, and this has now been implemented.

 We have also discussed with the CEC Highway Authority their compliance with Conservation Area guidelines while maintaining our roads.